 Q: What do you consider a threat to campus?

-ANSWER: Threats to campus are any event, manmade or natural, that threaten the safety and security of our students, faculty and staff.
-Examples include weather-related emergencies, bomb threats, and criminal activity on or near campus.
+ANSWER: Threats to campus are any events, man-made or natural, that threaten the safety and security of our students, faculty and staff.
+Examples include weather-related emergencies, bomb threats and criminal activity on or near campus.

-ANSWER: Text messages are sent when the entire campus is under threat.
-A bomb threat is usually localized to a building or a specific location.
-The beacons and computer desktop notification are the communications tools used to notify people in the buildings that are threatened.
-As soon as MUPD becomes aware of the threat, officers are dispatched to the site where they secure the building and its perimeter.
+ANSWER: Text messages are sent when the entire campus could be under threat such as during an active shooter threat.
+As soon as the University of Missouri Police Department becomes aware of the threat, officers are dispatched to the site where they secure the building and its perimeter.

-Q: Why can’t you send a text to a certain group of people?
-(For example, just students, or the occupants of certain buildings.)
+Q: Why can’t you send a text to a certain group of people such as the occupants of certain buildings?

-ANSWER: We continue to investigate the possibility of doing this.
-Our current system does not have the technological capability to separate individuals into certain groups based on phone numbers or location.
-Additionally, we are unable to tell when a student has entered a parent’s number into the system.
+ANSWER: We continue to investigate this possibility.
+However, our current system does not have the technological capability to separate individuals into certain groups based on phone numbers or location.

-Q: How often do you review or test the system?
+Q: How often do you review and/or test the system?

-ANSWER: The emergency notification system is tested multiple times each year.
-MU’s emergency management office conducts regular drills that review current plans and policies, while also testing the emergency alert system.
+ANSWER: The emergency notification system is tested several times each year.
+The university regularly conducts drills to review current plans and policies, while also testing the emergency alert system.
 The entire campus is involved in these drills at least once each semester.

-We also review each major threat after it is over and determine if we should make any changes to our policies and procedures, which includes our emergency alert system.
+We also review each major threat after it is over to determine if any changes to our policies and procedures are needed, including changes to our emergency alert system.

-Q: How do I register for the system?
+Q: How do I register for the emergency alert system?

 ANSWER: Students can register for emergency notifications through their accounts on myZou.

-Q: Once an emergency notification has been made, where can I find further information?
+Q: Once an emergency notification has been made, how often will I receive updates?

 Q: What should I do when I receive an alert?

-The MU Alert website is the only official source of information or verification for the public.
-Please do not use information from other websites or social media accounts.
-Information from those other sources cannot be verified.
+ANSWER: The MU Alert website and the MU News Bureau are the only official sources of information or verification for the public and the news media.
+Please do not use information from other websites or social media accounts because it cannot be verified.